Scheduling the Preliminary Examination

 Purdue Graduate School's Two-Semester Rule: Two full semesters must pass between the preliminary and final exams.
 For example, a student who passes the Preliminary Exam prior to the end of the fall semester is not eligible to take the Final Exam until the following fall semester (with spring and summer being the two full semesters which pass between).
 Where a Preliminary Exam is taken after a semester ends and before the next semester begins, the Prelim will count for the upcoming semester (and not for the semester that just ended).

-- You are required to meet with the Graduate Program Coordinator at least 1-2 months in advance of the proposed exam date to ensure that you understand requirements and the scheduling process for the Preliminary Exam.
+- It is to your advantage to prepare well in advance of the proposed exam date.
+Review the information on this page to ensure you understand requirements and the scheduling process for the Preliminary Exam.
+Feel free to meet with the BME graduate staff as needed.
 You should also be mindful of the Graduate School's Examination Deadlines.

 - Once you and your Thesis Committee have agreed upon the date for the exam (recommend doing this approximately 2 months in advance of proposed exam date so that schedules can be coordinated), you must schedule the room (preferred room is MJIS 2001; use RAT (Resource Allocation Tool) for on-line scheduling of conference rooms.
 Please note that you must use an MJIS computer to reserve an MJIS room through RAT.
 Students located in Indianapolis may email Jo Gelfand directly, firstname.lastname@example.org, to reserve MJIS 2001.)
 You are fully responsible for knowing and adhering to room use policies (which for rooms under the RAT system are available online when you reserve the room).
 At least two committee members must be physically present in the room for your exam (others may join by videoconference).
 Indianapolis students may hold their exams in Indianapolis if the committee approves, but the student must also arrange for a room with videoconference capabilities in MJIS using the RAT system.
 If MJIS 2001 is not available for the proposed exam date, please notify the Graduate Program Coordinator for alternatives.